How DIY Corrugated Garage Bars & Sheds Look & Function During Quarantine

 The opportunity cost of harvesting metal is lower than wood over the long-run, and in many cases, it lasts a lot longer than wood.
 It takes a hundred years to grow hardwood trees.
 Metal only has to be mined once.
 It takes hours to melt and mold metal.

-Not only is corrugated metal more environmentally friendly than using all wood in DIY projects, but it’s also more structurally sound.
+Not only is corrugated metal more environmentally friendly than using all wood in projects, but it’s also more structurally sound.
 It doesn’t mold when it gets wet.
 It can withstand storms that wood can’t handle.

 It doesn’t have to be painted, though it can be if that’s what you want.
 It’s harder and stronger, it doesn’t warp from moisture, it’s easy to clean, and very durable.
-Wood has its place and certainly isn’t obsolete, but if it’s all you’re using in DIY projects, it’s time to find other materials to incorporate into your projects.
+Wood has its place and certainly isn’t obsolete, but if it’s all you’re using in projects, it’s time to find other materials to incorporate into your projects.

 The Protective Power of Metal